celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 The `deploy` function accepts a string - contract name, as the first argument and an object as the second argument.

-1. **from**: The deployer of the contract.
+1. from: The deployer of the contract.

-2. **args**: This is an array of constructor arguments for our contract but, in this case, the contract does not expect any argument.
+2.  args: This is an array of constructor arguments for our contract but, in this case, the contract does not expect any argument.

-3. **waitConfirmations**: Number of blocks to wait for a transaction to be confirmed.
+3.  waitConfirmations : Number of blocks to wait for a transaction to be confirmed.

-4. **log**: Log status / print back info after deployment.
+4.  log : Log status / print back info after deployment.

 Finally, we export the tags to the deploy script.
 These tags are needed during testing to select specific contracts for deployment.